Mary Lake Nature SanctuaryGreater Victoria Greenbelt Society

 - Dec.
 23, 2016 we partnered with MJ Architecture to close on our option to purchase the Mary Lake property with a mortgage of $1,740,000 with Vancity’s Community Impact Business dept

-- At this time Greater Victoria Greenbelt Society is working with our supporters in the general public, local businesses, hiking and nature clubs, and environmental organizations to raise the additional funds needed to do research of species at risk, habitat restoration and development of the Nature House.
-We are also partnering with the larger funders and granting organizations who are interested in supporting us to meet our primary goal of retiring the mortgage on the Sanctuary property.
+- The Greater Victoria Greenbelt Society began working with our supporters in the general public, local businesses, hiking and nature clubs, and environmental organizations to raise the additional funds needed to do research of species at risk, habitat restoration and development of the Nature House.

 GVGS board of directors and advisors